joelshep/JLisp/README.md

 This is where it gets a touch messy.
 Atoms and lists are part of the language model.
 Cells are not: they're part of the memory model.
 At first, I made them all sexprs (i.e., I had them all inherit from SExpression) but cells are *not* sexprs.
-In the memory model, however, atoms and cells are the things that can be referred to from cell fields: they are all *references*.
+In the memory model, however, atoms and cells are the things that can be referred to from cell fields: they are all *referents*, which are represented as Refs in JLISP.

-So, in JLISP, a cell is a pair of Refs, and the Atom and Cell classes inherit from Ref, which is a simple marker interface in the JLISP memory model.
+So, in JLISP, a cell is a pair of Refs, and the Atom and Cell classes inherit from ```Ref```, which is a simple marker interface in the JLISP memory model.

 The ```SExpression``` class in ```org.ulithi.jlisp.core``` is not only the super-class for
 ```Atom``` and ```List```, but it is the bridge between the language model and the memory model.